ncatlab/nlab-content/pages/3/2/4/0/423/content.md

 The simple definition of [[open subsets]] and the simple _principle of equivalence_ gives topology its fundamental and universal flavor.
-The combinatorial nature of ese definitions makes topology be closely related to [[formal logic]] (for more on this see at _[[locale]]_).
+The combinatorial nature of these definitions makes topology be closely related to [[formal logic]] (for more on this see at _[[locale]]_).